PAY RANGE: EP20

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. The position must be responsible for planning, developing, monitoring, and evaluating programs administered by contracted agencies.
+1. Positions in the class must be responsible for planning, developing, monitoring, and evaluating programs administered by contracted agencies.

-2. Work must be performed in the Department of Public Health or the Department of Behavioral Health Services.
+2. Positions must be located in the Department of Public Health or the Department of Behavioral Health and Intellectual Disability Services.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)